katzenpost/napkin-math/README.md

 transmitting application payloads over Sphinx/QUIC/UDP/IPv4.

 1. `p` is the Sphinx payload size
-2. `h` is the Sphinx header size
+2. `h` is the Sphinx header size + Noise overhead (16 bytes, see above)
 3. `s` is the Sphinx packet size, which is `p + h`
 4. `q` is the overhead impose by QUIC/UDP/IPv4 (which is 77 bytes)
-5. `i` is the payload size that can be transported in single QUIC packet (1397 bytes)
+5. `i` is the payload size that can be transported in single QUIC packet

 The Sphinx packet will be divided into many QUIC packets.
 Let N equal the number of QUIC packets needed to transport a Sphinx packet: